 Food - the universal language understood by humans and dogs.
 This makes food the single most powerful motivator for training.

 When dogs were wild animals, they had no rules and did 5 things: eat, sleep, play, hunt and repeat.
 Once they became domesticated, more was expected of them by humans.
-Except, your dog doesn’t understand your verbiage, so taking in your verbal cues and performing the desired behavior is actually a complicated task when you think about it.
+Except, your dog doesn’t understand your verbiage, so taking in your verbal cues and performing the desired behaviour is actually a complicated task when you think about it.
 Think of how well you’d perform if someone asked you to do something in a language you don’t speak or understand.

 There is a right way and wrong way to approach training and training treats.
 So, here are a few tips to make training easier for you and your little one.

 Practice makes perfect.
-And, when you’re practicing a single command or even a series of commands, it’s easy to get carried away and overfeed your dog with treats.
+And, when you’re practising a single command or even a series of commands, it’s easy to get carried away and overfeed your dog with treats.
 Using bite-sized training treats helps maintain your dogs weight while ensuring that your dog perfects the command.

 Only reward your dog when he/she is calm